Beardcaster/frothfinder-project/README.md

 Use of this profile feature requires hosting of a json-server watching the db.json file included in this repository.
 Currently all profile-based fetch requests are targetting "http://localhost:3000/profiles" or "http://localhost:3000/profiles/<profile id>".
 Without a connected server, the site will behave as normal, however, created profiles will be non-persistent.

+# code notes

+The JavaScript code for this project is organized as follows.

+-Global variables and functions to run on page load.
+-Core event listeners.
+-Functions loosely organized by relation to eachother.
+-Helper functions used to keep repetetive code down.